Leaders.com

 2. Document Systems and Processes for Company Goals

 Documenting the systems and processes needed to accomplish these goals means recording them so anyone can reference them at any time.
 Think of it as a way of reverse engineering with the end in mind.
 Write down these systems as you create them.
+Provide step-by-step instructions.
 Just like with setting goals, if you don’t write them down, they won’t mean anything.

 Just because you write down your systems and processes doesn’t mean they’re set in stone.
 Standard operating procedures can always use a bit of correction over time.
 Be flexible as you create them and refine them as needed.
 But you first need to start before you can refine.
 Determine what you’re already doing that produces favorable results and build out the systems from there.